 Katsitsatekanoniahkwa Destiny Lazore

-Second-year Communications & Rhetorical Studies major, College of Visual and Performing Arts.
+Third-year Communications & Rhetorical Studies major, College of Visual and Performing Arts.